wkaichan/100-days-of-code/r2-log.md

 ### Day 3 (12/13/2017)

+Worked on code to replace missing values in "Titanic" data set in Python.

+### Day 4 (12/14/2017)

-Worked on code to handle missing values in "Titanic" data set in Python.
+Worked on code to replace missing values by using regression in "Titanic" data set in Python.